amazon-archives/aws-full-stack-template/workshop/readme.md

 Once the CloudFormation deployment is complete, check the status of the build in the [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) console.
 When that has succeeded, go back to the CloudFormation console, open the stack details page for your application, go to the **Outputs** table, and find the CloudFront URL.
 This is the public endpoint to your deployed application.
 Click the link to open and explore your brand-new goals app!

 Since this is a completely new instance of the application, your username and password that you used before in Step 1 won't work.
 Sign up for an account in your goals app, and test out the app!
 Test to make sure the email verification works, that you can create, update, and delete goals, etc.  The registration/login experience is run in your AWS account, and the supplied credentials are stored in Amazon Cognito.
+*Note: If you are having issues with the sign up page using Firefox, try using Chrome.*

 ### Section 2: Explore the backend